GiuseppeTT/app-budget/README.md

 ## Description

 This repository holds the source code for App Budget.
-App Budget is a CRUD Web API that I created for transaction tracking and budgeting using Python, FastAPI and SQL.
+App Budget is a CRUD API that I created for transaction tracking and budgeting using Python, FastAPI and SQL.
 It is deployed to Azure using docker and GitHub Actions.
 You can access the app documentation [here] (TODO).

 ## I'm completely lost, where should I start?